 It’s no secret that the internet can be a dangerous place.
-However, we rely on the internet these days for everything from networking to job hunting to shopping -- It’s what some might call a necessary evil.
+However, we rely on the internet these days for everything from networking to job hunting to shopping — It’s what some might call a necessary evil.
 Because we often have to share personal information online, it is important to know how to utilize the internet while also protecting ourselves.
-One misstep and anyone could be looking at severe damage in the form of stolen identity, security threats, hacking, or worse -- so this must be taken seriously.
-October is National Cybersecurity Awareness Month, and as the bank’s Information Security Officer, there’s no better time to share how you can best protect yourself.
+One misstep and anyone could be looking at severe damage in the form of stolen identity, security threats, hacking, or worse — so this must be taken seriously.
+October is National Cybersecurity Awareness Month, which means there’s no better time to learn about keeping your information safe.

 Be wary of emails from unknown senders.
 Phishers often try to fool people into clicking links, opening attachments, entering information, or otherwise responding to illegitimate emails.
 If you’re unsure of who an email is from or something feels “off” about it, the best practice is to avoid responding or clicking any links.
 Even if the email looks legitimate, it’s better to be safe than sorry.
 If the email has a lot of typos or claims to be from one person but the address doesn’t match up, that’s usually a good indication you should send it to the trash.
 Another good practice is hovering over hyperlinks to see what site they actually go to – if it’s unfamiliar or doesn’t match what the email says, you can assume the message is fraudulent.